the-code-camp/cloudnative/labs/pods/README.md

 ```
 nslookup kubernetes

-# this will fail:
 ping kubernetes
 ```

-> The Kubernetes API server is available for Pod containers to use, but internal addresses don't support ping
+> The Kubernetes API server is available for Pod containers to use

 ## Connecting from one Pod to another